Appendix XIII

 The letter references this procedure, explains the meaning of dismissal, the procedure for reinstatement, and procedure to appeal the dismissal.

-Fall Dismissals: Special circumstances exist for dismissals after the Fall semester due to the fact that students traditionally enroll before Fall grades are available.
-Subject to dismissal letters will be sent no later than January 30, informing students that:
+Special circumstances exist for dismissals after the Fall semester due to the fact that students traditionally enroll before Fall grades are available.
+Dismissal letters will be sent no later than January 30, informing students that:

-• If they are enrolled in the Spring semester, they will be permitted to continue on probation.
+• If they are enrolled in the Spring semester, they will be permitted to continue on Academic Notice.
 Dismissal status will be reevaluated at the end of the Spring semester.

 • If they are not enrolled in the Spring semester, they have the right to appeal dismissal in accordance with the appeal process.